DrJamesIves/Jellyfish_Tactile_Discrimination_Task/README.md

 -	**run_filler** (true/false): Play filler movies before/after task.
 Example: true
 -	**trials_between_reward** (number): Number of trials between reward sounds.
 Example: 2
 -	**trials_between_prompt** (number): Number of trials between audio prompts.
+Example: 3
-Example: 3 o	Note: the number of trials between reward and prompt should be offset so that the reward and prompt audio aren’t always played together.
+    - Note: the number of trials between reward and prompt should be offset so that the reward and prompt audio aren’t always played together.
 <!-- end of the list -->
 ### Visual Settings
 -	**show_preview** (true/false): Display preview screen for the researcher trials.
 Example: true
 -	**bg_video_name** (string): Filename of background video.
 Example: 'ocean_vid.mp4'
 -	**reward_video_name** (string): Filename of reward animation.
 Example: 'star_animation.mp4'
-    o	This has only been used in the training steps.
+    - This has only been used in the training steps.
 -	**bg_opacity** (number, 0–1): Transparency of background video to help the jellyfish appear more visually salient and distinguishable.
 Example: 0.6
 -	**reward_video_duration** (number): Duration of reward video in seconds.
 Example: 8
 <!-- end of the list -->